kadena-community/kadena.js/packages/libs/client/README.md

 - `signatureVerification`

-`createClient` accepts the host url or the host url generator function that handel url generating as pact is a multi chian network we need to change the url based on that.
+`createClient` accepts the host url or the host url generator function that handles url generating as pact is a multi chain network we need to change the url based on that.

 ```ts